-Making history at the Academy Awards: Five takeaways from the 2025 Oscars
+Making history at the Oscars 2025: Five takeaways from the Academy Awards

 The gross domestic yield from US box office sales dropped from more than $11bn per year to barely $2bn in 2020, according to the industry website Box Office Mojo.

 Since then, sales have slowly started to recover, but they have yet to reach that pre-pandemic total.
-In 2024, for instance, US movie ticket sales only generated $8.6bn.
+In 2024, for instance, US movie ticket sales generated only $8.6bn.

 With competition from streaming services growing, the artists on stage at Sunday’s Oscars appealed to audiences not to give up on the magic of the movies.